Skorekaj/CICD-Pipieline_Jenkins_SonarQube_Docker_NginX/README.md

 Create a new GIT hub repository
 Copy the website contents from local machine to GIT hub.
-Create 3 ec2 instances in aws with ubuntu image
 Open Jenkins.oi
 	klick on documentation
 	klick on insalling Jenkins